 This year, because of Final Night being online, four actors will read all the short-listed poems, and these will also be the short-listing judges that select these poems.
 Other than that, the process remains the same as follows: –

 Before the Finals Night the short-listed poems will be split into 3 groups of 4 for what will be the semi-final stage.

-On the night, the first group of 4 poems will be read and the audience in the pub will be given the opportunity to vote by ballot as to which they think is the best poem in that section.
+On the night, the first group of 4 poems will be read and the audience online will be given the opportunity to vote by ballot as to which they think is the best poem in that section.
 The winning poem will go through to the Grand Final.

 This process will be repeated twice more so that there will be 3 poems in total chosen for the Grand Final.

 The Grand Final will follow the same format and voting process so that it is the public’s choice as to which poem is the winning entry.